 A Spy in the House of Love by Anais Nin

 Anais Nin is a name I have been familiar with for years, but an author I knew very little about.
 I only knew her to be a writer from the early 20th century, whose novels were often very erotic.
-I had always heard of A Spy in the House of Love and was always intrigued by the […]
+I had always heard of A Spy in the House of Love and was always intrigued by the… Continue reading A Spy in the House of Love by Anais Nin

 The Bell Jar by Sylvia Plath (Guest Post)